OXNARD BUDDHIST TEMPLE

 Welcome to the Oxnard Buddhist Temple (OBT) Website!

-Some drawings from Reverend Watanabe
+Some drawings from the late Reverend Watanabe

 Akemashite Omedetto Gozaimasu!